mendeljacks/orma/README.md

 ## Record identifiers

 When updating or deleting, Orma will choose one or more fields to act as the **record identifier**.
 These fields determine which record in the database will be modified.
-In the case of updates, the value of record identifiers will never be changed.
-Record identifiers are chosen in this order:
+The value of a record identifier will never be changed when updating a record.
+Orma will prioritize record identifiers based on whether a field is:
 1. primary key(s)
 2. unique field(s)

 Primary keys or unique indexes with more than one field are supported.
 If the choice is ambiguous, then the mutation is invalid (for example, two fields belonging to different unique indexes are given, but no primary key is provided).
 Note that fields that have a $guid as their value are *not* considered when chosing a record identifier.

-Since primary keys are always chosen to be the record identifier if they are present, it is currently impossible to change a primary key via a mutation.
+It is currently impossible to change a primary key via an Orma mutation, since primary keys are always chosen as record identifiers and record identifiers are not changed when updating.

 <table><tr><th> Mutation piece </th> <th> Record identifiers </th><th> Fields that are updated </th></tr>
 <tr><td>